teuben/teunix/docs/astronomy-on-ubuntu.md

 * it will never be 100% compatible with MS Office
 * you can open most PDF files and edit them directly, useful for filling out PDF forms
 * there are several other open source MS Office clones.
-E.g. OnlyOffice, G Suite, OpenOffice
+E.g. OnlyOffice, G Suite, OpenOffice, WPS Office.

 ## Other tools

 * gedit
+* sublime, atom
 * aspell and aspell-dict-en
 * R
 * gimp